 If your site does require heavy-hitting plugins to function the way you need it to, you might want to consider using a VPS or dedicated server.
 You’ll have more available resources, which will help your site load faster in spite of additional plugins.

 It’s also important that you consider the quality of the plugins you use.
-Here are a few factors to examine:
+Here are a few factors to examine when choosing a WordPress plugin:

 - Is the source reliable?
 Did a reputable developer or company build the plugin?